 A home humidifier can increase the humidity (moisture) in your home.
 This helps eliminate the dry air that can irritate and inflame the airways in your nose and throat.

 Using a humidifier in the home can help relieve a stuffy nose and can help break up mucus so you can cough it up.
 Humidified air can relieve the discomfort of colds and the flu.

 Follow the instructions that came with your humidifier so that you will know how to use it the right way.
 Clean and store it according to the instructions.

 - Always use a cool-mist humidifier (vaporizer), especially for children.
 Warm mist humidifiers can cause burns if a person gets too close.

-- Place the humidifier several feet away from the bed.
+- Place the humidifier several feet (approximately 2 meters) away from the bed.

 - Humidifiers must be drained and cleaned daily, because bacteria can grow in standing water.

 - Use distilled water instead of tap water.
 Tap water has minerals that can collect in the unit.
 They can be released into the air as white dust and cause breathing problems.
 Follow the instructions that came with your unit on how to prevent buildup of minerals.

 Health and humidifiers; Using a humidifier for colds; Humidifiers and colds

 American Academy of Allergy Asthma and Immunology website.
 Humidifiers and indoor allergies. www.aaaai.org/conditions-and-treatments/library/allergy-library/humidifiers-and-indoor-allergies.
 Updated September 28, 2020.
 Accessed November 29, 2022.